Teams and battle format

 No direct evasion increasing moves can be used, which only applies to Minimize and Double Team.
 Indirect effects are allowed, such as certain abilities such as Moody, items such as bright powder, or the random chance of Acupuncture.

-All Pokémon used must be numbered in the Galar pokedex.
+All Pokémon used must be obtainable through offline gameplay of the most recent version of Sword and/or Shield.
 The following Pokémon are additionally not allowed:

 Gym Trainer Rules

 A challenger may decide to represent a gym leader or type and earn points for that type by challenging other leaders.
 All general rules still apply to these matches, but with the following caveats:

 All Pokémon used must be of your gym's typing as it enters the field, without the use of an item.